 TAA assists workers who are unemployed due to increased imports from, or production shifts to foreign countries.
 The goal of the TAA program is to help trade-affected workers return to suitable employment as quickly as possible.
 The TAA program is operated by the Department of Labor, Employment and Training Administration (DOLETA) and is administered by the Department of Economic Security in Arizona.

-- TAA-certified workers may access certain benefits, based on the Trade Act Amendment which governs their certification, and may include but are not limited to:
+TAA-certified workers may access certain benefits based on the Trade Act Amendment which governs their certification.
+Benefits may include but are not limited to:

 - Reemployment Services;

 - Occupational or On-the-Job Training (If determined to be necessary to obtain suitable employment)

 - Income support;

 - Relocation allowance